Multirious/dpmaster-rs/README.md

 addition to its own protocol, dpmaster also supports the master protocols of "Quake III Arena" (Q3A), "Return to Castle Wolfenstein" (RtCW), and "Wolfenstein: Enemy Territory" (WoET).

+Current only made for use with my discord bot.
+Not all messages are implement.